annashipman/annashipman.github.io/_posts/2019-12-22-what-got-you-here.md

 - Effectively manages technology to increase productivity
 - Strives to arrive at an outcome with others
 - Builds an organisation where people care about the greater good
-- Achieves results that lead to long term shareholder value - holds people accountable for their results
+- Achieves results that lead to long term shareholder value – holds people accountable for their results

+The whole appendix is an interesting list to return to when looking for ways to develop and grow.

 ## Some miscellanous things I liked

+These don't fit into a theme particularly, but some thoughts and ideas that I wanted to remember.

 - People will do something only if it can be demonstrated that it is in their own best interests according to their own values.
 - Make a 'to stop' list instead of a 'to do' list.
-- Successful people stack the deck in their favour: the  best employees, the best PAs, etc
+- Successful people stack the deck in their favour: the  best employees, the best PAs, etc.
 - Forgiveness means letting go of the hope for a better past.

 ## It's worth reading